 As University of Texas research into the psychology of consumer choice has found, customised online environments play into our desire for control.
 The study also suggests that personalisation can help us deal with information overload.
 This could help explain why interactive experiences of all types have really taken off.

-Barclays in the UK is one finance brand that has used personalised video technology to create a successful campaign that markets loans to existing clients.
+Barclays in the UK is one finance brand that has used personalised video technology from Idomoo to create a successful campaign that markets loans to existing clients.

 What is possible